Rifugio Pordenone

 The Bell Tower of Val Montanaia: “The earth trying to reach the sky.”
 And it almost makes it, with its soaring 2173 mt.
 The hike up to the Campanile, although very strenuous, is one among the things that a mountain lover can, not only dream of, but achieve.

 From Cimolais follow the road, at first paved, then dirt, up the Cimoliana Valley.
-From April to the end of October, access is available upon payment of a fee of 6 euros for cars, 12 euros for caravans, caravans and vans, and 2 euros for motorcycles.
-Toll revenue is used by the municipality to maintain the road, respecting the nature area.
+In some sections the roadbed has potholes, you have to pay attention to them if you have a vehicle that is not very tall.
+From April to the end of October, the road can be accessed upon payment of a fee of 6 euros for cars, 12 euros for caravans, caravans and vans, and 2 euros for motorcycles.
+Toll revenue is used by the municipality for maintenance of the road, which is often subject to adverse weather conditions, while respecting the nature area.

 When you arrive at the parking lot, at the junction for Val Meluzzo, continue on foot along the path that, in 5 minutes, leads to the hut.
 On weekends in August, the parking lot may be full; in that case you can park your car in the parking lots further away and enjoy a walk in the Cimoliana Valley.